Course Catalog - Science

 AP Physics 1 M (11-12) #3436

-AP Physics 1 is a full year long course that is equivalent to the first semester of an algebra-based college physics course.
-Students in AP Physics 1 will explore kinematics, dynamics, circular motion and gravitation, energy, momentum, simple harmonic motion, torque and rotational motion, electric charge and electric force, energy, electrostatics, DC circuits, mechanical waves and sound.
+This is a full year long course that is equivalent to the first semester of an algebra-based college physics course.
+Students in AP Physics 1 will explore kinematics, dynamics, circular motion and gravitation, energy, momentum, simple harmonic motion, torque and rotational motion, and fluids.
 This course includes the lab science practices designated by the College Board.
 Students will prepare to take the AP Physics 1 Exam in May.
 This credit counts as a student’s physics course for graduation.
 This course prepares students to take AP Physics 2 or AP Physics C (calculus-based physics).

 SEM: 2 Science CR: 1